dciabrin/ngdevkit/README.md

 ### Pre-requisite

 You need to install various dependencies to build gcc, and ImageMagick for all the graphics trickery.
+You also need SDL 1.2 and Python 2.7 for the emulator and its source-level debugging support.
 On a Debian-derived distro, this is done via:

     apt-get build-dep gcc
     apt-get install imagemagick
+    apt-get install libsdl1.2-dev
+    apt-get install python2.7-dev

 If running OS X, you will need XCode and brew:

     brew deps gcc | xargs brew install brew install imagemagick
+    brew install sdl

 ### Building the toolchain